-You may or may not need to communicate with professionals in your role caring for an individual with a brain injury.
-Some of these professionals are listed in Module 2 and quality of life therapies on page 23.
+You may or may not need to communicate with other professionals in your role caring for an individual with a brain injury.
+Some of these professionals are listed in Module 2 and Quality of life therapies on page 23 of your textbook.